 As part of the description of how a cryptocurrency project intends to solve the specific problem identified, should be reference to data that quantifies both the problem and the solution.

 Data that quantifies the problem enables you to get a sense of the size of the opportunity and is useful for evaluating before a project is live.

 This will include macro-economic data, information related to whatever can be considered the incumbent that is being challenged and more general adoption models.

 If the project is focused on fast, low value/cost, permissionless transactions then you might look at the size of the market for international remittance, existing services and any attempts to focus on a specific niche within that.

-A great example of a model that quantifies the potential value of a cryptocurrency based on its actual function is the Stock-to-flow, created by Plan B for Bitcoin.
+A great example of a bitcoin price model that quantifies the potential value based on its actual function is the Stock-to-flow, created by Plan B for Bitcoin.

 Being the first cryptocurrency and a completely novel technology it was very difficult to model the potential impact of Bitcoin's potential as a store of value.

 Stock-to-flow focuses on scarcity as the key characteristic of a store of value and relies on an existing approach for measuring scarcity within gold, silver and other scarce commodities.
 The result is a price model that has not only proved accurate, but invaluable for Fundamental Analysis.
 You read more about bitcoin price prediction models in our blog.

 Data that quantifies the solution enables you to measure the progress of the project once it is live.
 It will vary from project to project but there are some key things to consider.

 Ignore any metrics that can be gamed and that aren't linked to the project's fundamental function.
 Good examples of red herring metrics are Twitter followers, Blog views or White Paper downloads.